Wehmeyer100/CoI.Mod.Better/README.md

 # CoI.Mod.Better

 Game Version(Comptability): 0.5.0 (Beta Mod version)
+Savegame Comptability: You need to start a new game for your save!

 # !!INFO!!
 Mafi Game change saves and mods directories:
 - Saves: C:\Users\#PC_USERNAME#\AppData\Roaming\Captain of Industry\Saves\
 - Mods: C:\Users\#PC_USERNAME#\AppData\Roaming\Captain of Industry\Mods\

-Savegame Comptability: You need to start a new game!

 # Current overview of the functions:
 - Void Destroyer - Shreds products(no liquids, no losse), has as output stones. and causes emissions.